-Anyone can learn how to meditate.
-Children as young as two years old learn to meditate.
+Almost everyone can learn how to meditate, even children as young as two years old can learn to use the basic two-step method.
 Meditation does not require the belief in religious dogma.
-We like to think meditation is just like baking a cake.
-When you want to bake a delicious cake, you follow a recipe.
-You get something delicious if you use the right ingredients and follow the directions.
+One way to think of mediation is that these methods are just like a recipe for baking a delicious cake.
+If you use the right ingredients and follow the directions.

-The US Department of Health and Human Services (1) has researched the physical and mental benefits.
+The US Department of Health and Human Services (1) has conducted a number of research projects on the benefits of meditation techniques.
 These clinical studies show simple meditation processes help with various conditions, from high blood pressure to PTSD.
 We are just beginning to understand how meditation affects the brain.

 Improved Attention Span

-Some studies at the US National Laboratory of Heath (USNLH) (2) indicate that meditation improved attention span, a critical aspect of learning.
+Studies conducted at the US National Laboratory of Heath (USNLH) (2) indicate that meditation improves attention span, which is a critical skill needed for learning.
 Focusing attention for lengthy periods is vital in our knowledge-based culture.
-It contracts the programming of media advertising which works to shorten our attention span using rapid changes and flash and even subliminal messaging.
+It contracts the programming of media advertising, which works to shorten our attention span using rapid changes and flash and even subliminal messaging.

-Loss of memory function is a concern for everyone.
-Clinical studies at the UNSNH (3) show improvement in “immediate,” “short-term,” and “long-term” memory.
-Immediate memory is the ability to recall long lists of items after viewing them for a few seconds.
-Short-term memory is the ability to remember information you obtained with 48 to 72 hours.
-Long-term memory is the ability to access retrieve this data after 45 days.
+The three major areas of memory recall are immediate, short, and long-term.
+Our immediate memory is the ability to recall long lists of items after only viewing them for a few seconds.
+Short-term memory is the ability to recall information you obtained within 48 to 72 hours.
+Long-term memory is the ability to access and retrieve this data after 45 days.

 Effective Remedy for Depression and Dementia

-Researchers at Massachusetts General Hospital (4) have ongoing research which shows that meditation and mindfulness meditation techniques as part of a holistic treatment plan increase the effectiveness of treatments for clinical depression and dementia, especially in reducing the severity and number of episodes.
+Researchers at Massachusetts General Hospital (4) conducted research on meditation and mindfulness meditation techniques.
+Their research shows an increase in the effectiveness of treatments for clinical depression and dementia, especially in reducing the severity and number of episodes.

 Treatment for Cancer Treatment Side Effects

-The National Center for Complementary and Integrative Health (5) points out in its research that meditation is one of the most effective ways to handle a variety of symptoms such as anxiety, stress, negative mood, and sleep disturbance.
+Research (5) shows how meditation is one of the most effective ways to handle a variety of symptoms, such as anxiety, stress, negative mood, and sleep disturbance.
 It helps with these symptoms without interfering with the treatment or causing other side effects.

 Improve the Quality of Sleep